gatling/gatling/src/sphinx/quickstart.rst

 We are going to extract those chains and store them into *objects*.

 Objects are native Scala singletons.
-For the non Scala developer, consider them as the same kind of placeholder as Java static utilitary classe.
+For Java developers, consider them as the same kind of placeholder as static utilitary class.

 ::